Byron R. Nugen Scholarship Fund

 History of Endowment

-For his service, Byron was awarded the Delta Beta Xi key of Alpha Sigma Phi.
-Byron's passion was scholarship and, in particular, supporting those undergraduates from small town Indiana paying their own way through college.
+Byron's passion was scholarship and, in particular, supporting those undergraduates from 'small town Indiana' paying their own way through college.
 It is because of that passion and nearly 50 years of service to Alpha Sigma Phi that this permanent fund was established by his great friend and chapter brother, John Chaney.

 Distributions will be used only for purposes consistent with the Foundation's tax-exempt status under section 501(c)(3) of the Internal Revenue Code as determined by the Foundation.